 Once the refund is complete, it will appear as a credit on your account.
 This is often called a negative balance, meaning that your card provider owes you money.

-There are two different ways you can deal with a negative balance:
+There are two ways you can deal with a negative balance:

-- Leave the balance on your card and use it to make future purchases until the balance is reduced.
+- Leave the balance on your card and use it to make future purchases.

 - Ask the credit card company to transfer the balance to your bank account.